Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Reviews Are Your Secret Weapon

 Reviews have always mattered for local search.
-Now they’re feeding AI-generated tips directly to potential clients.
+Now they’re feeding AI-generated tips directly to potential patients.

 The difference is what those reviews actually say.
 Generic praise doesn’t help.
 Specific details do.